 "Renting won't do if the dog can't come too!
 The companionship of pets can provide emotional and physical benefits."

 Evaluate all of your options when it comes to bringing your 'furever' friend with you to a new home.
-Will there be necessary additional deposits if you are renting or in a condo?
+Will there be necessary additional deposits if you are renting or moving in to a condo?
 Is the backyard fenced in?
 How far are you from your favorite veterinarian?

 "No one wants to picture themselves in a wheelchair or a walker, but the home layout must be able to accommodate limited mobility."

 Sixty is the new 40, right?
-People are living longer and are more active in retirement, but that doesn't mean that down the road you wonât need your home to be more accessible.
-Installing handrails and making sure your hallways and doorways are wide enough may be a good reason to look for a home that was built to accommodate these needs.
+People are living longer and are more active in retirement, but that doesn't mean that down the road you won't need your home to be more accessible.
+Having to install handrails and make sure that your hallways and doorways are wide enough may be a good reason to look for a home that was built to accommodate these needs.